orionair/Yoloco-task/README.md

 # Yoloco-task

-Simple and short.
+Usage: run flask server, input instagram username after backslash (/cristiano for example).

 If you have any questions, please contact me via telegram.